 Furthermore, ERP software testing ensures that all modules, such as finance, HR, and inventory, work together without conflicts.
 Since these systems are interconnected, identifying issues early prevents costly fixes and operational disruptions later in the implementation process.

-In addition, ERP application testing helps businesses align the system with their specific processes.
+An effective ERP change management strategy should include ERP application testing, which helps businesses align the system with their specific processes.
 By simulating real scenarios, teams can confirm that the system supports daily operations effectively while maintaining performance, security, and compliance standards.

 Types of ERP Testing